JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_2.md

 I am not a scientist.
 I just work with hundreds of kids a day, and have for 30 years.
 I struggle to educate myself on the concepts I have attempted to share with you because I see the effect of this knowledge every day.
 When a child comes to tell a teacher something, and this could be a twelve-year-old as well as a four-year-old, that child has already "read" the emotional state of the adult concerning the approaching child.
 This will affect how open the child will be to the adult's interaction, information and guidance.
 The science of emotion and understanding is real.
 Molecules of emotion are real, material parts of the bodymind system.
 The heart and brain are intimately connected with rhythms and hormones.
 And our children know this at the most basic level.

-Sara Blackstock has worked with children for most of her life.
+> Sara Blackstock has worked with children for most of her life.
 Currently, she is the director of a large day care center, and her work for the Urantia movement has revolved around her interest in families and children.
 Sara has a grown son who was brought up with _The Urantia Book_.
 She is devoted to kindling the spark of God in children and youth.
+{.is-info}

 # The Ethics of Genetic Control and Social Engineering